Ruffle (software): Adoption

 Since 2019, some websites have announced that they would be using Ruffle.

 Newgrounds founder Tom Fulp said they realized "the end of Flash was coming" in 2010, but did not know when.
 In 2019, Newgrounds announced it was sponsoring the development of Ruffle, and would use it for all Flash content, starting with animations and later interactive games.
 The switch allowed Newgrounds to offer some touch-friendly games on mobile for the first time.
 Fulp told The Washington Post: "We've been integrating Ruffle with the site and so far, the majority of content on Newgrounds from before 2007 is running with Ruffle".

 In 2020, Coolmath Games announced that they would be using technologies such as Ruffle to make Flash content playable.

 In November 2020, Internet Archive announced they will be using Ruffle to preserve Flash games and animations.
 Jason Scott, an archivist at the Internet Archive, said: "I looked into adding it to the Internet Archive system, and it took less than a day and a half because it was so well made".

 In December 2020, Armor Games announced that Ruffle had been chosen as their player for Flash content.

 Homestar Runner has also announced the implementation of Ruffle for their cartoons and games.
-Though certain elements of the website itself are currently unsupported by the emulator, most of the site's content has shifted to containment within a Ruffle window at the very least.
 In addition to the official website, this change was soft announced via Strong Bad's Twitter account.

 In July 2023, Neopets announced that the usage of Ruffle was being explored to speed up the process of bringing back broken Flash games and other content to the website.